 Internal Communications & HR don’t have the budget they need

-HR Drive indicates, probably as no surprise to internal communications professionals and HR, that they aren’t making it a priority.
+HR Drive indicates, probably as no surprise to internal communications and HR professionals, that they aren’t making it a priority.
 Our European counterparts are measuring communications and understanding the outcomes, but in North America — we aren’t.
 Only 25% of organizations have an employee engagement strategy; fewer have an employee experience one.

 Budgets prove that North America isn’t prioritizing HR or internal communications.
 Gallagher’s state of the sector on internal communications indicates: